willemmirkovich/Numberscope/README.md

 - some sort of testing environment to help when writing the modules

-- Please let me know if there are any bugs, there are bound to be plenty.
+**Please let me know if there are any bugs, there are bound to be plenty.
+Feel free to create an issue if one doesn't exist**